xairoo/next-i18next-static-site/packages/next-i18next-static-site/README.md

   <p>i18next solution for static sites build with Next.js (static HTML export / <code>next export</code>).</p>
 </div>

-## i18next solution for Next.js

 This package brings you `react-i18next` and `i18next` to your static sites build with the `next export` future from Next.js.

 - 🗲 Translation is already rendered (SSG), client will receive the final translated site.
+- 🔥 Hot reload works also when you update your locale (translation) files.
-- 🚀 Automatic browser language detection.
+- 🚀 Automatic browser language detection can be realized.
 - 🍪 Cookie stores the client language.
-- 🔥 Hot reload works also when you update your locale (translation) files.

 ## Installation

 ```
 npm install --save next-i18next-static-site
 ```

-## Configuration

-You have to add a few environment variables to your `next.config.js`.

 ## Usage